Devil-Creation/sub-bot-eva/README.md

 Kanging this codes and and editing a few lines and releasing a V.x  or an [alpha](https://telegram.dog/subin_works/204), beta , gama branches of your repo wont make you a Developer.
 Fork the repo and edit as per your needs.

+I'm not a Coder , I Just modified the main repo of Eva Maria All credits goes to first coders
+#devil

 ## Disclaimer
 [![GNU Affero General Public License 2.0](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.en.html#header)